At Trinity we offer a range of peacebuilding programs to students, staff and alumni.

 Peacebuilder’s is an annual, student-led event, hosting international leaders and artists who imagine and achieve a better world.
 Previous guests have included Isaiah Firebrace, David Anderson Hooker, Sarah Snow and David Vincent.
 A feature of the day is the Global Pathways Festival, where students share their national foods and crafts, traditional dress, music and dance, with the Trinity community.

 The Peace and Leadership Program is a year-long internship where students are trained in peacebuilding and culturally intelligent leadership.
 The program is designed for students currently studying at the University of Melbourne, who aspire to engage in global and local peacebuilding initiatives within public or private sectors.
 The course focusses on cross-cultural leadership, community development, restorative justice practice, gender studies and Indigenous reconciliation processes.

 Trinity Peace Scholars

 Shiung Low (Foundation Studies Valedictorian, 1997), is a Melbourne-based architect, business-owner and founder of ValueLab, an award-winning, global social impact corporation.

-In 2021, the Pathways School will pilot an online intensive program designed for College Alumni.
-Trinity Peace Scholars will have the opportunity to engage with local and global peacebuilding experts, including Shiung Low, Red Hong Yi and Elaine Prately, to enhance their professional development portfolio.
-As well as working with our partner organisations, Initiatives of Change and Mahana Culture, participants will meet with Trinity Alumni who are imagining and achieving a better world.
+We are currently gathering a team to pilot a Trinity Peace Scholars Program in 2022, which will gather Alumni from around the world.
+Students will have the opportunity to engage with local and global peacebuilding experts, including Shiung Low, Red Hong Yi and Elaine Prately, to enhance their professional development portfolio.
+As well as working with our partner organisations, participants will meet with Trinity Alumni who are imagining and achieving a better world.

 Caux Scholars Australia